What is an Amino Acid?

 - Alanine functions by removing toxins from our body and in the production of glucose and other amino acids.

-- Cysteine acts as an antioxidant provides resistance to our body and inhibits the growth of hairs, nails, etc.
+- Cysteine acts as an antioxidant provides resistance to our body and inhibits the growth of hair, nails, etc.

 - Glutamine promotes a healthy brain function and is necessary for the synthesis of nucleic acids – DNA and RNA.